Polight/lego/docs/content/v1/advanced.md

 weight: 7
 ---

-Let's write a web-component that:
+Let's write a Web Component that:

 - displays the full name of a user
 - shows a welcome text and the user